jwindy0winch/jwindy0winch/README.md

 # 👋 Welcome to My GitHub!
 🛡️ Cybersecurity | 🔍 Digital Forensics | 🌍 Privacy & Human Rights

 Hi, I am a Cyber Defense student at Davenport University, an advocate for digital privacy, human rights, and international cybersecurity cooperation.
-I have an Applied Associate's Degree in Cybersecurity and am currently pursuing a Bachelor of Science in Cybersecurity.
+I have an Applied Associate's Degree in Cybersecurity and am pursuing a Bachelor of Science in Information Assurance.

-**My focus is on protecting data, securing infrastructure, and ensuring ethical technology use.**

 🔬 Passionate about digital forensics, incident response, and secure systems architecture 📚 Expanding my knowledge in Kali Linux, Windows Forensics, and network security